neoforged/.github/primers/1.21.4/index.md

         - `getSpreader` -> `MultifaceSpreadeableBlock#getSpreader`
     - `SculkVeinBlock` is now an instance of `MultifaceSpreadeableBlock`
     - `SnowyDirtBlock#isSnowySetting` is now protected
+- `net.minecraft.world.level.block.entity`
-- `net.minecraft.world.level.block.entity.BeehiveBlockEntity#addOccupant` now takes in a `Bee` rather than an `Entity`
+    - `BeehiveBlockEntity#addOccupant` now takes in a `Bee` rather than an `Entity`
+    - `CreakingHeartBlockEntity#setCreakingInfo` - Sets the creaking the block entity is attached to.
 - `net.minecraft.world.level.block.state.BlockBehaviour#getCloneItemStack`, `$BlockStateBase#getCloneItemStack` now takes in a boolean representing if there is infinite materials and whether the current block data should be saved.
 - `net.minecraft.world.level.chunk.ChunkGenerator#createStructures` now takes in the `Level` resource key, only used for profiling
 - `net.minecraft.world.level.levelgen.feature.configurations`